flowroute/sms-proxy/README.md

     The `git clone` command clones the **sms-proxy** repository as a sub directory within the parent folder.

-3. Open up and edit to settings.py file.
+3. Open up and edit **settings.py** file.
+In this file you need to set your API credentials.
 You may configure variables here that are used by the application, or alternatively these settings may be passed in as environment variables when you deploy the service.

 4. Deploy the service.